Theatre, Dance, and Motion Pictures

 Prospective students should:

-- Schedule an audition by completing and submitting the Dance admission and scholarship application form (PDF).
+Schedule an audition by completing and submitting the Dance admission and scholarship application.

-- Submit a DVD of excerpts from a typical dance class at least two weeks before the audition, to be considered for performance scholarships with the Dayton Ballet or the Dayton Contemporary Dance Company.
-See the application form (PDF) for details.
+Submit a DVD of excerpts from a typical dance class at least two weeks before the audition, to be considered for performance scholarships with the Dayton Ballet or the Dayton Contemporary Dance Company.
+See the admission and scholarship application for for details.

 Admission to the Dance program is competitive and dependent upon the results of the audition.